 Poppy seeds are obtained from the opium poppy plant which contains narcotic alkaloids such as morphine and codeine.

-Poppy seeds may contain very low levels of opium alkaloids, if at all, but they can become contaminated with alkaloids after insect damage or contamination during harvesting – when particles of dust from straw adhere to the seeds.
+Poppy seeds may contain very low levels of opium alkaloids, if at all, but they can become contaminated with alkaloids after insect damage or contamination during harvesting – when particles of dust from other parts of the poppy plant adhere to the seeds.

 Consumption of food contaminated with pyrrolizidine alkaloids can cause liver damage including the formation of liver tumours.
 Toxic effects can take time to develop and may be the result of long term, low level exposure.
 The European Food Safety Authority (EFSA) has concluded that some pyrrolizidine alkaloids may be carcinogenic to humans.